Sculpt_Adeialide Distinctive Plastering copy 2.jpg

 Unmatched Durability

-Our X-Bond Microcement is more durable than other overlay systems because it contains added latex polymer.
-This gives the surface more flexibility, reducing the risk of cracks and delamination.
+Our product X-Bond Microcement is more durable than other overlay systems because it contains added polymer.
+This ensures stronger adhesion to substrates and also gives the surface more flexibility, reducing the risk of cracks.
 In 25 years of supplying X-Bond in Australia, we’ve never had a delamination issue.

-When it comes to strength, X-Bond’s installation process involves a crucial step of preparation to stabilise the damaged concrete for added security before resurfacing.
-Our Liquid Membrane, a wateproofing and anti-fracture membrane in one, will bridge any cracks to prepare a strong base for the microcement overlay.
+When it comes to strength, X-Bond’s full installation system process involves an extra step of preparation to stabilise the damaged concrete for added security before resurfacing.
+Our Liquid Membrane, a two-in-one wateproofing and anti-fracture membrane, will bridge any cracks to prepare a strong base for the microcement overlay.

 Diverse Applications

-Unlike other overlay systems such as Epoxy, X-Bond is a versatile product that can be used both internally and externally, whereas most other concrete resurfacing products can only be used for one or the other.
-This means you can have the same finish and colour applied from your internal area through to your outdoor living space, changing only the sealers.
+Unlike other overlay systems such as epoxy, X-Bond is a versatile product that can be used both internally and externally, whereas most other concrete resurfacing products can only be used for one or the other.

 Additionally, our expert installers trowel X-Bond Microcement over your existing concrete at approximately 3mm thick.
 The minimal depth means there’s a wider range of applications beyond just flooring or walls.
 Some of the more intricate resurfacing jobs from our installers include concrete staircases, joinery, and pool copings.

-When installed with our waterproofing membrane mentioned above, microcement is also suitable for concrete resurfacing in wet areas: swimming pools, showers, sink basins and gardens without any rain cover.
+When installed with our waterproofing membrane mentioned above, microcement is also suitable for concrete resurfacing in wet areas, including garden pathways and facades without any rain cover.

 Versatile Design Possibilities